krishnakanthsasi/pythonlessons/README.md

-# pythonrefresher
+# pythonTutorials
-Created for the purpose of the self study for the authors.
-The learning materials are uploaded in terms of python notebooks, and any revelant video and other documents.
+These were created for the purpose of tutoring students online in foundational python, and data analysis using pandas during corona pandemic (September-December), 2020.